andrewshumway/Fusion_getPut/README.md

 -h, --help            show this help message and exit -d DIR, --dir DIR     Input directory, required.
 --doRewrite           Import query rewrite objects (if any), default: False.
---f4                  Use the /apollo/ section of request urls as required by 4.x:  Default=False.
+--f4                  Use the /apollo/ section of request urls as required by 4.x rather than the default F5 format:  Default=False.
 --failOnStdError      Exit the program if StdErr is written to i.e. fail when any call fails.
 --protocol PROTOCOL   Protocol,  Default: ${lw_PROTOCOL} or 'http'.
 -s SVR, --server SVR  Fusion server to send data to.
 Default: ${lw_OUT_SERVER} or 'localhost'.